 The INITiate commands are overlapped, that is, the power meter can continue parsing and executing subsequent commands while initiated.
-Note that the pending operation flag is set, when the power meter enters an idle state and the flag is cleared when it re-enters the idle state.
+Note that the pending operation flag is set, when the power meter moves out of the idle state and the flag is cleared when it re-enters the idle state.